-If you are applying for a Class B CDL, or a Class C CDL, you will be required to perform one of the three versions of a pre-trip inspection in the vehicle you have brought with you for testing.
+If you are applying for a Class B CDL, you will be required to perform one of the three versions of a pre-trip inspection in the vehicle you have brought with you for testing.
 Each of the three tests are equivalent and you will not know which test you will take until just before the testing begins.